 Tag # 1A31 Client Rights / Human Rights Condition of Participation Level Deficiency NMAC 7.26.3.11 RESTRICTIONS OR LIMITATION OF CLIENT'S RIGHTS: A. A service provider shall not restrict or limit a client's rights except: (1) where the restriction or limitation is allowed in an emergency and is necessary to prevent imminent risk of physical harm to the client or another person; or (2) where the interdisciplinary team has determined that the client's limited capacity to exercise the right threatens his or her physical safety; or (3) as provided for in Section 10.1.14 [now Subsection N of 7.26.3.10 NMAC].
 B. Any emergency intervention to prevent physical harm shall be reasonable to prevent harm, shall be the least restrictive intervention necessary to meet the emergency, shall be allowed no longer than necessary and shall be subject to interdisciplinary team (IDT) review.
 The IDT upon completion of its review may refer its findings to the office of quality assurance.
 The emergency intervention may be subject to review by the service provider's behavioral support committee or human rights committee in accordance with the behavioral support policies or other department regulation or policy.
 C. The service provider may adopt reasonable program policies of general applicability to clients served by that service provider that do not violate client rights.
 [09/12/94; 01/15/97; Recompiled 10/31/01] Developmental Disabilities (DD) Waiver Service Standards 2/26/2018; Re-Issue: 12/28/2018; Eff 1/1/2019 After an analysis of the evidence it has been determined there is a significant potential for a negative outcome to occur.
-Based on record review, the Agency did not ensure the rights of Individuals was not restricted or limited for 1 of 11 Individuals.
-A review of Agency Individual files indicated Human Rights Committee Approval was required for restrictions.
-No documentation was found regarding Human Rights Approval for the following: Psychotropic Medications to control behaviors.
-No evidence found of Human Rights Committee approval.
-(Individual #8) Provider: State your Plan of Correction for the deficiencies cited in this tag here (How is the deficiency going to be corrected?
+Based on record review the Agency did not ensure the rights of Individuals were not restricted or limited for 1 of 20 Individuals.
+No current Human Rights Approval was found for the following: Locked doors.
+Last Review was dated 6/2019.
+(Individual #17) Arms reach supervision in the community.
+Last Review was dated 6/2019.
+(Individual #17) Provider: State your Plan of Correction for the deficiencies cited in this tag here (How is the deficiency going to be corrected?
 This can be specific to each deficiency cited or if possible an overall correction?): → Provider: Enter your ongoing Quality Assurance/Quality Improvement processes as it related to this tag number here (What is going to be done?
 How many individuals is this going to affect?
 How often will this be completed?
 Who is responsible?
 What steps will be taken if issues are found?): →